linode/docs/docs/applications/game-servers/host-a-terraria-server-on-your-linode.md

 ### systemd

 We also need an automated way to start, stop, and bring up our Terraria server on boot.
-This is important if the machine restarts unexpectedly.
+This is important if the system restarts unexpectedly.
 This guide will manage the Terraria service using a systemd service file to define how to start and stop the server.

 Create the following file to define the `terraria` systemd service: